Mohammed Kahn

 Kahn spent the rest of the war as a sharpshooter, and applied for an army pension which was approved in 1881.
 He was one of a small number of Muslims who had served in the American Civil War, and is known primarily from his pension application which is housed at the National Archives and Records Administration.
 His pension case made it to the U.S. Congress in 1884.

+Kahn died on May 26, 1891 and was interred at the Cypress Hills National Cemetery in Brooklyn, New York.